Last updated October 14th, 2024.

 (industry experience)

-I’ve had many great internships in industry, and I’m always looking for more!
-In late 2023, I began a year-round appointment working with Noah Evans at Sandia National Labs, applying formal methods to hardware synthesis.
+I’ve had many great internships in industry.
+In late 2023 through summer 2024, I worked with Noah Evans at Sandia National Labs, advocating for the use of Yosys at Sandia.
 In the summer of 2021, I worked with Aart Bik at Google on a sparse compiler autotuner for MLIR, and I continued that work as a part-time Student Researcher in 2022 with Penporn Koanantakool.
 In the summer of 2019, I worked with Marco Heddes on static analysis of TVM/Relay programs as part of Azure’s AI and Advanced Architectures team.
 Pre-Ph.D., I also interned a bunch at Google: implementing the Bluetooth protocol RFCOMM for Fuchsia with Marie Janssen, improving the Chrome Remote Desktop experience on Raspberry Pis with Scott Nichols, and working with Mona El Mahdy on profiling Android apps.

 (mentors)